layters/testshop/CONTRIBUTING.md

 ### Running a public node
-To run a public node, you must include the `public` flag when starting the daemon:
+To run a public node, you must include the `--public` flag when starting the daemon:
 ```
 ./neromon --public
 ```

 Be sure that port forwarding is enabled on your machine in order for other nodes to find your node.

-Fun fact: You can also run a public RPC server by combining the `--rpc` and `--public` flags.
+Another thing: You can also run a public RPC server by combining the `--rpc` and `--public` flags.